A Synthetic Dataset for Manometry Recognition in Robotic Applications: INTRODUCTION

 However, reliable perception remains a key bottleneck: robots must detect and localize facility-critical assets—valves, pipes, gauges, and safety equipment—to assess conditions and comply with procedures in visually cluttered plants~\cite{s21051571,10.1007/978-3-319-67361-5_37}.
 Acquiring and annotating large, diverse datasets for training modern detectors (e.g., YOLO) is time-consuming, costly, and often disruptive to operations; access constraints and safety risks further limit in-plant data collection~\cite{technologies12020015,10.1186/s40537-019-0197-0,redmon2016lookonceunifiedrealtime,bochkovskiy2020yolov4optimalspeedaccuracy}.

 To overcome these limitations, in this work, we leverage high-quality synthetic data at two complementary levels.
 First, we use BlenderProc—an open-source, procedural rendering pipeline—to generate photorealistic images with controlled domain randomization over geometry, illumination, materials, and sensors~\cite{denninger2019blenderproc,s21237901,s23063013}.
-Second, we integrate NVIDIA Cosmos-Predict2, NVIDIA’s latest world-foundation model (WFM) family for “physical AI”~\cite{nvidia_cosmos_platform,cosmos_predict2_research,cosmos_predict2_github}, via ComfyUI~\cite{comfyui_cosmos_predict2} workflows to synthesize physically plausible imagery and video priors from rare viewpoints, adverse lighting, and hard-to-stage events, thus broadening coverage beyond what is practical to render or capture in the field.
-Cosmos provides model variants and deployment tooling intended for robotics and AV pipelines, enabling scalable generation and curation that complements procedural graphics and reduces the sim-to-real gap in downstream perception~\cite{nvidia_cosmos_docs}.
+Second, we integrate NVIDIA Cosmos-Predict2, NVIDIA’s latest World Foundation Model (WFM) family for “physical AI”~\cite{nvidia_cosmos_platform,cosmos_predict2_research,cosmos_predict2_github}, via ComfyUI~\cite{comfyui_cosmos_predict2} workflows to synthesize physically plausible imagery and video priors from rare viewpoints, adverse lighting, and hard-to-stage events, thus broadening coverage beyond what is practical to render or capture in the field.
+Cosmos provides model variants and deployment tooling intended for robotics and autonomous vehicles (AV) pipelines, enabling scalable generation and curation that complements procedural graphics and reduces the sim-to-real gap in downstream perception~\cite{nvidia_cosmos_docs}.

-This work introduces a practical pipeline that blends BlenderProc rendering with Cosmos-Predict2 generation to mitigate data scarcity for vision-based inspection in oil and gas facilities.
+This work introduces a practical hybrid synthetic plus real pipeline.
+Blending BlenderProc rendering with Cosmos-Predict2 generation for industrial asset perception, we report a case study on analog pressure gauges (manometers) and show that the same pipeline readily transfers to valves, digital or analog gauges and displays, flowmeters, placards, tags, and other safety-critical industrial devices with minimal changes, primarily swapping the 3D models.
 We build a large-scale, richly annotated synthetic dataset and train a YOLO-based detector, showing that synthetic data can substantially reduce reliance on costly and hazardous in-plant collection while improving recognition of safety-critical assets in complex environments.

 The rest of this paper is organized as follows.
 Section~\ref{sec:rw} presents the related works.
-Section~\ref{sec:metho} details the unified pipeline—procedural dataset creation with BlenderProc and AI-extended synthesis with Cosmos-Predict2 (ComfyUI)—and training/validation of the object detector.
-Section~\ref{sec:results} presents quantitative and qualitative results, and Section~\ref{sec:conc} concludes with limitations and future work.
+Section~\ref{sec:metho} details the unified pipeline procedural dataset creation with BlenderProc and AI-extended synthesis with Cosmos-Predict2 (ComfyUI) and training/validation of the object detector.
+Section~\ref{sec:results} presents quantitative and qualitative results, while Section~\ref{sec:conc} concludes with limitations and future work.